Boston Globe baseball writer Nick Cafardo dies at 62

 FORT MYERS, Fla.
-(AP) — Longtime Boston Globe baseball writer Nick Cafardo has died after collapsing at the Red Sox’s spring training ballpark.
+(AP) — Longtime Boston Globe baseball writer Nick Cafardo died Thursday while covering spring training after collapsing on the sidewalk outside the Red Sox clubhouse.
 He was 62.

-The newspaper said Cafardo had an embolism Thursday and Red Sox medical staff was unable to revive him.
+The newspaper said Cafardo appeared to have an embolism.
+The team’s medical staff responded quickly but was unable to revive him.

-Cafardo joined the Globe in 1989 and covered the Red Sox before switching to the New England Patriots in time for the team’s first NFL championship in 2001.
-He returned to baseball and has covered the Red Sox and the major leagues for the past 15 years.
+The Red Sox said they were saddened by Cafardo’s death and would find the appropriate time to honor his legacy.

-He was covering spring training on Thursday when he collapsed on a sidewalk outside the Red Sox clubhouse.
-The newspaper said it was his day off, but “Cafardo’s love of baseball and commitment to his craft compelled him to report to JetBlue Park.”
+“For over three decades, Nick was a fixture at Fenway Park and throughout ballparks across the country.
+His coverage was as consistent as the game itself,” the team said in a statement.
+“The Cafardo family will always be a part of the Boston baseball family.”

 Most Read Sports Stories